Last Updated on November 18, 2022

 Just bought a home?
 Just tossed your roommate?
 Fired your cleaning crew or no longer need that house sitter?
 It’s time to rekey your locks!
 How much is a rekey?
 This post will give you the information you need to understand the rekeying process, and the costs associated with it.

-But most homeowner decide to have a local residential locksmith out on site to do the work so that they don’t need to remove and replace the locks.
+Most homeowner decide to have locksmith out on site to do the work so that they don’t need to remove and replace the locks themselves.

-On site, The cost to rekey a house runs from $200-$250.
-This cost includes a service call and the cost to rekey all the locks.
-The cost to rekey your home could be higher or lower depending on the homes location (i.e. city and state) and total number of locks that are being rekeyed.
+The cost to rekey a house with 3-doors is from $200-$250.
+This cost includes a service call and the cost to remove the locks, rekey the lock cylinders, and reinstall.
+The cost to rekey your house will fluctuate depending on the total number of lock cylinders (i.e. keyholes) that are being rekeyed.
+Homes location (i.e. city and state) may also impact cost due to cost of living differences.

 The table below provides detailed pricing.
 We arrived at that price this way.
 The national average price of a service call is $90-125 and average cost to rekey a lock cylinder is $25 per cylinder (keyhole).
 The most common number of keyholes in a home is six, as most homes have three doors with each door having two keyholes.

 Follow the links in our table below for details on the price break down and any other charges that may apply.
 Thee prices shown in the table are based on national averages.
 If you live in my state, it cost less to rekey your Arizona home as we are priced lower than the national average.

 |Cost to Rekey Locks in a Lock Shop||$ 13|

 |Cost to Rekey Locks at Your House||$ 25|